aliyun/terraform-provider-alicloud/website/docs/r/cen_instance.html.markdown

   Provides a Alicloud CEN instance resource.
 ---

-# alicloud\_cen_instance
+# alicloud_cen_instance

 Provides a CEN instance resource.
 Cloud Enterprise Network (CEN) is a service that allows you to create a global network for rapidly building a distributed business system with a hybrid cloud computing solution.
 CEN enables you to build a secure, private, and enterprise-class interconnected network between VPCs in different regions and your local data centers.
 CEN provides enterprise-class scalability that automatically responds to your dynamic computing requirements.

-For information about CEN and how to use it, see [What is Cloud Enterprise Network](https://www.alibabacloud.com/help/doc-detail/59870.htm).
+For information about CEN and how to use it, see [What is Cloud Enterprise Network](https://www.alibabacloud.com/help/en/cloud-enterprise-network/latest/api-doc-cbn-2017-09-12-api-doc-createcen).

+-> **NOTE:** Available since v1.15.0.

 ## Example Usage